Adrián Slávik

-Adrián Slávik (born 12 April 1999) is a Slovak professional footballer who plays as a defender for Železiarne Podbrezová.
+Adrián Slávik (born 12 April 1999) is a Slovak professional footballer who plays as a defender for Slovak First Football League side MFK Ružomberok, joining in the summer transfer window of 2025.

 Club career

 AS Trenčín

 Slávik made his Fortuna Liga debut for AS Trenčín against Žilina on 27 May 2018 during a 2-1 away victory, coming on as a second-half replacement for Trinidadian international Keston Julien.